-Choosing the right combination of hardware and software for your virtual desktop solution can significantly affect your bottom line.
-A robust hypervisor, top-of-the-line virtual desktop software, and a server built on powerful processors with an expansive memory footprint all work together to ensure you can meet the needs of your employees without your spending money, space, and time on additional hardware.
+Choosing the right combination of hardware and software for your virtual desktop solution can significantly impact your bottom line.
+A robust hypervisor, top-of-the-line virtual desktop software, and a server built with powerful processors and an expansive memory footprint all work together to ensure you can meet the needs of your employees without your spending money, space, and time on additional hardware.
 The greater your virtual desktop density, the fewer physical servers you need.
 This reduces your electricity usage and power costs, and results in a greener datacenter.